The “Costa del Sol”, is also called the “Golf Coast” in Spain.

 - Excellent maintenance, very fast greens that become specially complicated to score on windy days.

-- It is an extraordinary course that is worth walking, it is flatter than Valderrama and from the green to the next tee there is very little distance.
-If you don't want to walk, you can ask for a cart, but it's a waste to miss this walk.
+- It is an extraordinary course that is worth walking, it is flatter than Valderrama and from the greens to the next tees there is very little distance.
+If you don't want to walk you can ask for a cart, but it's a waste to miss this walk.
 The greens are very fast and difficult to read.
-The court is wide and playable, it is not difficult.
-Another ProShop with very good brands and a nice logo.
+The course is wide and playable, it is not difficult.
+A ProShop with very good brands and a nice logo.
 And it has a 100-220 yard par 3 course, maintained as the main course, which can be good entertainment after the main round.

 La Reserva Club Sotogrande

-- Designed by Cabell Robinson, one of Robert Trent Jone Sr’s follower.
+- Designed by Cabell Robinson, one of Robert Trent Jone Sr’s disciples.

-- Its layout unfolds in the highest area of Sotogrande and it is exposed to wind and offers majestic views of the sea and Valderrama.
+- Its layout unfolds in the highest area of Sotogrande and is exposed to wind, and offers majestic views of the sea and Valderrama.

 - We recommend having lunch at Club House, where you will find an exquisite menu.